rienq/symmetricHessians/README.md

 ## Instructions

-First compile the *master* branch of ACADO which is a submodule of this repository (following the instructions on http://www.acadotoolkit.org).
+First install the Matlab interface of the ACADO Toolkit which is a submodule of this repository (follow the instructions on http://acado.github.io/matlab_overview.html to install ACADO from its Matlab interface).

-To export the C-code, run the following commands:

-mkdir build

-cd build

-cmake ..

-make clean all

-cd ..

-./NMPC

-The generated code can be compiled and the simulations can be run by calling "Simulate.m" in MATLAB.
+The ACADO code can be generated and compiled and the simulations can be run simply by calling "Simulate.m" from Matlab.